peeterjoot/floatexplorer/README.md

 ## TODO

-The e5m2, e4m3, float32, and float64 code could be merged with a bit more work (which would make fp16 and fp16 easier too.)
+The e5m2, e4m3, float32, and float64 print code should be merged (which would make fp16 and fp16 easier too.)

 ## Discussion